Cornwall S&R League Rules 2019/2020

 - All matches should be played on the dates set out on the published fixtures.

 - The order of play is normally 4-3-2-1 BUT this is flexible if both captains agree.
-It shouldn’t be the case that 1s always play last.
+It shouldn’t be the case that ones always play last.
 Players should be ready to play each rubber.

 - Each home team must provide a competent marker for at least three of the rubbers and the away team for one.
+For finals and ‘decider’ matches neutral markers will be needed.

 - Players must observe England Squash Rules with regard to conduct.